mikepthomas/mikepthomas.github.io/src/data/markdown/printer-voron-1.8-mods.md

 ### Klipper Expander

 PCB to expand the ports that can be used for fans and neopixels.
-I already have RGB neopixel strips and will need another neopixel header to run the Stealthburner RGBW LEDs.
+I already have RGB neopixel strips and will need an assitional neopixel header as the Stealthburner LEDs I have purchased are incompatible with the strips as they are RGBW.
 There are three different mounts, one vertical, one horizontal and one for DIN rail.

 | Item                                                                                                                                                  | Quantity | Material                                                | Size  | Weight | Cost  |      Printed       | Notes |